 For the remainder of their first year, students will attend classes every other weekend while continuing their professional lives.

-The class is the largest in the program’s history.
-It boasts an accomplished group of leaders from a variety of industries and sectors within each area of focus.
-They include chief compliance officers, lawyers, physicians, engineers, chief operating officers, and entrepreneurs.
+The class boasts an accomplished group of leaders from a variety of industries and sectors within each area of focus.
+They include lawyers, physicians, engineers, nurses, CEOs, and entrepreneurs.

-The class is academically accomplished, with 40% holding advanced degrees in areas including medicine, osteopathy, public administration, information technology, public health, and law.
+The class is academically accomplished, with 50% holding advanced degrees in areas including medicine, computer science, law, engineering, accounting, public health, and economics.

-Seventy-four percent of the class comes from the for-profit sector, while 21% comes from the nonprofit sector, and 5% from government.
+Sixty-seven percent of the class comes from the for-profit sector, while 22% comes from the nonprofit sector, and 11% from government.

 During their first year in the program, students will take Yale SOM’s integrated core curriculum while participating in colloquia that convene leaders in each area of focus.
 In the second year, students take advanced courses in management and in their areas of focus.